 From the professionals, the top 60 from the Official World Golf Rankings are all exempt, along with previous major winners, winners of high-profile tournaments such as the Players, BMW PGA and Tour Championship, including that of players on the senior tour as well.
 A series of qualifying events are held around the world, open for both professional and amateurs alike.

-The US Open has a couple of high profile tournaments that lead up to the event in the form of the Fed Ex St. Jude Classic the week before and the Memorial Tournament, the week before that.
-The two events are often seen as part of a busy swing for the professional tour, with the major of players looking to hone their skills in order to be ready for one of the biggest prizes in golf.
+The US Open has a couple of high profile tournaments that lead up to the event, normally in the form of the Canadian Open the week before, the Memorial Tournament two weeks before and the Charles Schwab three weeks before the US Open.
+The three events are often seen as part of a busy swing for the professional tour, with the major of players looking to hone their skills in order to be ready for one of the biggest prizes in golf.